alexander-pastukhov/writing-games-with-python-and-psychopy/docs/08-memory.md

 Do exercise #1.
 :::

 Huh?
 That is precisely what I meant with "stickers on the same object".
 First, we create a list and put an `x` sticker on it.
-Then, we assign _the same list_ to `y`, in other words, we put a `y` sticker on the same list.
+Then, we assign _the same list_ to `y`, in other words, we put a `y` sticker _on the same list_.
 Since both `x` and `y` are stickers on the _same_ object, they are, effectively, synonyms.
 In that specific situation, once you set `x = y`, it does not matter which variable name you use to change _the_ object, they are just two stickers hanging side-by-side on the _same_ list.
 Again, just a reminder, this is _not_ what would happen for _immutable_ values, like numbers, where things would behave the way you expect them to behave.

 This variable-as-a-sticker, a.k.a. "passing value by reference", has very important implications for function calls, as it breaks your scope without ever giving you a warning.
 Look at the code below and try figuring out what the output will be.